 According to the Centers for Disease Control and Prevention (CDC), alcohol claims the lives of 4,358 underage drinkers each year.
-Young people can reach an elevated blood alcohol concentration (BAC) level sooner than that of a regular adult.
-Since alcohol consumption can lead up to serious offenses including a DUI/DWI charge, state regulations make it their job to enforce underage drinking.
-One of the most severe juvenile offenses in Texas is getting charged with a minor in possession.
+Young people can reach an elevated blood alcohol concentration (BAC) level sooner than that of an adult.
+Since alcohol consumption can lead up to serious offenses including a DUI/DWI charge, state regulations strictly enforce penalties for underage drinking.
+One of the most severe juvenile offenses in Texas is a minor in possession.
 Since Texas’ age of criminal responsibility begins at 17 years of age, getting accused of minor in possession can result in severe consequences, including jail time.

-The Gonzalez Law Group, PLLC works clients in Houston, Galveston, Katy, Kemah, Baytown, Sugar Land, Richmond, Bay City, Tomball, Waller, and more.
+The Gonzalez Law Group works clients in Houston, Galveston, Katy, Kemah, Baytown, Sugar Land, Richmond, Bay City, Tomball, Waller, and more.

 Minor in Possession Offense